CBTS-cloud-transformation/terraform-training/README.md

 Master the art of debugging Terraform configurations.Plus, learn why proper formatting with terraform fmt is crucial.

-## Day 3: Building Reusable Infrastructure with Modules
+## Building Reusable Infrastructure with Modules

-#### Creating Modular Infrastructure with Terraform Modules
+### Creating Modular Infrastructure with Terraform Modules

 Unlock the potential of reusability with Terraform modules.
 Understand how modules enable you to create shareable and organized infrastructure components.